 MVC makes for a clean code ❌

-The assumption is that if you divide your code into neat boxes it makes the whole codebase better.
-But does it really?
+The assumption is that if you divide your code into neat boxes with distinct responsibilities, it makes the whole codebase better.
+That sounds logical, but does it really?
 Put shared state aside and have a look at a simple example: A component for showing and creating posts, talking to a backend API.
 See how it's handled with and without MVC:

 MVC